BS 7671 APPENDIX 4

 A cable's current-carrying capacity depends as much on how it is installed as on its size — the same 2.5mm² T&E carries very different currents clipped to a wall versus buried in loft insulation.
 BS 7671 calls the installation arrangement the reference method, and it sets which column of the Appendix 4 table you read.

-Regulation 521.201 of BS 7671:2018+A4:2026 requires the installation method to be in accordance with Table 4A1 of Appendix 4, and Table 4A2 illustrates each numbered method.
+Regulation 521.1 of BS 7671:2018+A4:2026 requires the installation method of a wiring system, in relation to the type of conductor or cable used, to be in accordance with Table 4A1 of Appendix 4, provided external influences are taken into account under Section 522.
+Regulation 521.2 then requires the installation method in relation to the situation to be in accordance with Table 4A2, which is where each numbered installation method is illustrated and mapped to its reference method.
 The two methods you will meet most often are:

 Method C — clipped direct